TomNisbet/Simple8085/README.md

 * 8085 _SOD_ to an LED and resistor to _GND_
 * EEPROM _CE_ to _GND_  (this maps the ROM base address at both 0000 and 8000)

-Burn the [ROM LED test program](code/test1-rom-led.asm) into the EEPROM at starting address 0.
+Burn the [ROM LED test program](code/test2a-rom-led.asm) into the EEPROM at starting address 0.
 Note that this program starts with a _JMP_ instruction to clear the reset flip-flop.
 This isn't needed, but means that the program will also work if the final address decoding hardware is installed.

+If the test above suceedes, basic ROM wiring has been verified.
+A [second test program]code/test2b-rom-address.asm) can now be run to verify that all of the upper ROM address lines have been connected correctly.
+It will flash the LED at different speeds for a successful test or do a continuous fast blink on failure.

 ### Step 3: Serial Communications
 The next test, with the same hardware, was to wire in the FTDI chip to the SOD and bit-bang a character out as async serial data.
-The [ROM serial test program](code/test2-rom-serial.asm) writes a continuous stream of the 'T' character to the serial port.
+The [ROM serial test program](code/test3-rom-serial.asm) writes a continuous stream of the 'T' character to the serial port.

 * remove the LED from SOD
 * connect an FTDI interface to SID and SOD as shownin the final schematic